Tailwind Tribes: Everything You Need to Know to grow your blog (+20 Tribes to Join!)

 Remember, the first month is free with my link.
 The following months are $9.99/mo for the annual plan and $15.00/mo for the month to month plan (I have the annual plan).

 Looking for a tribe right now?
-Then you can gain access to my tribe Blogging Traffic Tips by simply clicking HERE.
+Then you can gain access to my own tribe: Blogging Traffic Tips that reaches over 1.4 million impressions by simply clicking here .
 I have a list of all other tribes listed below (you can thank me later!)

 Once you are signed up, finding the tribes feature is easy.
 To start you have to click on an invite link (like the one I just gave you above) once you accept you will be redirected to your Tailwind dashboard.
 You will find the tribes feature on the dashboard (per the image below).